QualityUnit/wp-urlslab/README.md

 - SEO - Related Articles - Content Cluster Mapping with AI
 - SEO - FAQs - Answering 'People Also Ask' Questions through AI-Generated Responses Based on Your Website Content
 - SERP - Monitoring Positions for Thousands of Queries
-- SERP - Comparing Content Gap Between Your Page and Competitors
+- SERP - Content Gap between Your Page and Competitors
+- SERP - Keyword Frequncy and heatmap analyses of top ranking pages for keyword
 - CONTENT - AI-Generated Content in Scale
 - CONTENT - Complex Rule-Based HTML Injections
 - CONTENT - Large Scale Search and Replace with Complex Rules